 (Reason: Fire departments are unable to regularly inspect the interior of these commercial occupancies and are unaware of the contents being stored.
-Previous allowance to separate units by fire barriers is difficult to enforce maintenance after opening.)
+Previous allowance to separate units by fire barriers is difficult to enforce maintenance after opening.
+The physical obstruction specification is to ensure maximum storage heights are not exceeded in these self-storage occupancies where enforcement of such has shown to be historically problematic for fire code officials and building managers)